PimenovAlexander/resources/technical-reference/contracts/position_nft.md

 # Description

 This is a modified NFT contract to store user position.
 To minimize data, actual content is not stored inside the contract so far kept empty by the pool.
 It is appended on the fly with nft values.
-    Pool then adds all the other fields to form valid metadata. v
+Pool then adds all the other fields to form valid metadata.

 # Data Storage
 <table data-full-width="true">
 <thead>